Skip to content

 Why Dogs Chew and How to Stop Destructive Behaviour

 Coming home to find your favourite pair of shoes shredded or the skirting boards gnawed can be incredibly frustrating.
-But chewing and destroying household items is actually completely normal canine behaviour.
-Understanding why dogs chew and how to curb destructive chewing is key to a harmonious home.
+But chewing and destroying household items is actually completely normal behaviour for dogs.
+Understanding why your dog chewing and how to curb this kind of behaviour is key to a harmonious home.

 Dog chewing rope